 - Debt service; and

 - Any other category designated by the commissioner.

 Education Code 44.0041

 The board, at the meeting called for that purpose, shall adopt a budget to cover all expenditures for the succeeding fiscal year.
-Education Code 44.004(f)
+The budget must be adopted before the adoption of the tax rate for the tax year in which the fiscal year covered by the budget begins.
+Education Code 44.004(f)–(g)

 Publication of Adopted Budget